learnk8s/learnk8s.io/src/advancedKubectl/content.md

 web-ui-6db964458-8pdw4     wordpress
 ~~~

-This command displays the names of the container images of each Pod.
+This command displays the names of all the container images of each Pod.

 > Remember that a Pod may contain more than one container.
-In that case, the container images are displayed as a comma-separated list in the same column.
+In that case, the container images of a single Pod are displayed as a comma-separated list in the same column.

 #### Display availability zones of nodes